Liso-Vault/app/README.md

 ## About The Project
-Liso uses a powerful decentralized network of computers (Sia) to route your vault & files, making it impossible for anyone to leak your data.
-And with Sia's protocols, your files are broken into 30 pieces, each of which is encrypted and only you can decrypt them.
+Liso uses a powerful decentralized network of computers to route your files, making it impossible for anyone to leak or sell your data.
+You have the option to choose your provider: IPFS, Sia, Storj, and Skynet.

 Zero-Knowledge: No phone number or email is needed to create a Liso Vault
 Decentralized: Makes data breaches and central point of failures a thing of the past
 No-Logging: Liso doesn't store, track, or log your data
 Open-source: Check Liso's code yourself
-Offline Mode: You have the choice to use the app 100% offline Cross Platform: Supports most platforms
+Offline Mode: You have the choice to use the app 100% offline

 Features
 * Biometric Authentication